Wien Bridge Oscillators

 In this circuit the gain of the non-inverting amplifier is controlled by the ratio of R3 to R4.
 Initially the gain set by R3 and R4 will be just slightly greater than 3, this will allow oscillations to start.

-The main problem with this method is that the output wave can be more prone to distortion than in the lamp stabilised circuit, as the diodes will tend to distort the waveform peaks if the gain set by R3 and R4 is slightly higher than needed.
+The main problem with this method is that the output wave can be more prone to distortion than in the lamp stabilised circuit as the diodes, which have a non-linear relationship between voltage and current, especially as they begin to conduct, will tend to distort the waveform peaks if the gain set by R3 and R4 is slightly higher than needed.
 This also means that the oscillator’s output amplitude is somewhat restricted if distortion is to be minimised.

 Fig. 3.4.7a Correct Gain Gives